 Rustic Coffee Table

 Framing Detail

-Once the two 39x17 inch (finished size) frames have been assembled, stack one on top of the other, and attach them together using two 8-inch blocks per inside corner (see diagrams) - align the corners of the frames and screw from the outside of the frame into the blocks - two screws on the upper frame and two more on the lower frame (per 8-inch block).
-Be careful not to screw the 2 1/2-inch wood screws into your fingers while holding the 8-inch blocks in place!!
+Once you have assembled the two 39x17 inch (finished size) frames, stack one on top of the other, and attach them using two 8-inch blocks per inside corner (see diagrams) - align the corners of the frames and screw from the outside of the frame into the blocks - two screws on the upper frame and two more on the lower frame (per 8-inch block).
+Be careful not to screw the 2-1/2-inch wood screws into your fingers while holding the 8-inch blocks in place!

 Cut the eight 1x4 leg pieces @ 16 inches each.
-Cut a 45 degree bevel on one edge of each of the eight leg pieces, while trying to preserve as much of the width of the board as possible.
+Cut a 45-degree beveled angle on one edge of each of the eight leg pieces.
+Try to preserve as much of the width of the board as possible.

-This step is not required, but I think it adds to the look of the coffee table: Once you have cut and matched up the four 2-piece leg assemblies, measure 2 1/2 inches from the bevel cut and make a mark on the bottom edge of the leg part.
+This next step is not required, but I think it adds to the look of the coffee table: Once you have cut and matched up the four 2-piece leg assemblies, measure 2-1/2 inches from the bevel cut and make a mark on the bottom edge of the leg part.
 Measure up 8 inches from the bottom of the 1x4 leg and make another mark on the edge.
-Using a straight-edge, connect these two points and cut off the triangle piece with a saw (see diagrams for details).
+Using a straight edge, connect these two points and cut off the triangle piece with a saw (see diagrams for details).

-Note: If you perform the above step, the eight 16 inch leg parts will not be exactly identical, since the two-part leg assemblies have a sort of left-hand / right-hand element.
+Note: If you perform the above step, the eight 16-inch leg parts will not be identical since the two-part leg assemblies have left-hand/right-hand attributes.

+Rustic Coffee Table